Improved L$^p$-Poincar\'e inequalities on the hyperbolic space

 In the present paper we construct different examples of weights $W$ for which inequality \eqref{question2} holds and that are slowly decaying at infinity.
 In any case, due to their asymptotic behavior the weights provided are not globally comparable.
 For instance, we prove the existence of a weight which is bounded but does not globally vanish at infinity.
 Finally, in a suitable range of $p$ we improve the Poincar\'e inequality via the Hardy weight $W=\frac{C}{\varrho^p(x,x_0)}$, where $\varrho(x,x_0)$ is the geodesic distance from $x_0\in \hn$ fixed and $C=C(N,p)$ is a positive constant.
 This choice seems to be the best compromise to capture the non euclidean behavior of inequality \eqref{question2} at infinity without losing too much information at the origin.
 An uncertainty principle Lemma for the shifted Laplacian then follows immediately.
 The techniques applied in the proofs are: hyperbolic symmetrization and p-convex inequalities together with a suitable transformation which uncovers the Poincar\'e term.
 Furthermore, super-solution technique and potential inequalities have been exploited.

 8pt The paper is organized as follows.
-In Section 2 we state our main results on $\hn$, Theorems \ref{thphardyMaz}-\ref{superphardy}.
+In Section 2 we state our main results on $\hn$, Theorems \ref{thphardyMaz}, \ref{mainphardy} and \ref{superphardy} and, as a byproduct, an improved Uncertainty Principle Lemma in Corollary \ref{upl}.
 Section \ref{MazSec} discusses a related result in the Euclidean half-space, which is the key one to prove some of the results valid on $\hn$ but can have some independent interest, see Theorem \ref{Tid-remake}.
 Section 4 contains, for the convenience of the reader, a concise proof of Proposition \ref{weight1}.
 Section 5 discusses the proofs of Theorem \ref{Tid-remake} and, consequently, of Theorem~\ref{thphardyMaz}, which is an improvement of the Poincar\'e inequality in terms of a weight having different asymptotics in different ``directions'' and, in particular, not vanishing everywhere at infinity.
 Theorem \ref{mainphardy}, which states a \it Hardy-type improvement \rm of the Poincar\'e inequality in the spirit of \cite{AK}, \cite{BGG}, is proven in Section 6.
 Our final result, Theorem \ref{superphardy}, deals with a related weighted inequality on the whole $\hn$.
 Even if it is not a direct improvement of the Poincar\'e inequality for $p\neq2$, it has an independent interest in itself due to the asymptotic behavior of the involved weight.
 It is proved in Section \ref{figSection}, where as byproduct we obtain a Poincar\'e type inequality on geodesic balls.